M

 Laos

-If you’re looking for a different kind of teaching experience and want to see what it’s like to live in an Asian country surrounded by mountains and waterfalls, then Laos is an option to consider.
-Like its neighbor, Cambodia, a degree is not usually required to teach in Laos, and the country offers a tranquil setting with tons of outdoor activities for nature lovers.
+If you’re looking for a unique experience and want to live in an Asian country surrounded by mountains and waterfalls, then Laos is an option to consider.
+Like its neighbor, Cambodia, a degree is not usually required to teach in Laos.
+The country offers a tranquil setting with tons of outdoor activities for nature lovers.

 Many teachers choose to become digital nomads to take their teaching adventures overseas!
 Teaching English online as a digital nomad simply means you offer classes virtually as you move around and travel from place to place.
 It’s a great way to explore countries around the world while ensuring that you have stable work.

-Just like the requirements to teach English abroad in a school or language institute, the necessary qualifications to teach English online can vary.
-If you teach online for a company, TEFL certification will be required, but you may not need a degree or teaching experience.
+Just like the teaching English abroad requirements in a school or language institute, the necessary qualifications to teach English online can vary.
+If you teach online for a company, TEFL certification will be required.
+However, you may not need a degree or teaching experience.

-You can also start your own online tutoring business by advertising and searching for clients on social media or tutor listing sites – no degree required.
-Independent, online teachers, or teacherpreneurs, are responsible for all aspects of the teaching business, including marketing, managing their portfolio of students, scheduling, and collecting payments.
-Training through a program like Teacherpreneur Academy, which includes the Specialized Certification Succeeding as an English Teacherpreneur, helps prepare teachers to successfully take on these tasks.
+You can also start your own online tutoring business!
+Find students by advertising and searching for clients on social media or tutor listing sites – no degree required.
+Independent teachers are responsible for all aspects of the teaching business.
+This includes marketing, managing your portfolio of students, scheduling, and collecting payments.
+Training through a program like the Teacherpreneur Academy, which includes the Specialized Certification in Succeeding as an English Teacherpreneur, helps prepare teachers to successfully take on these tasks.

 While many employers may require or prefer TEFL experience, there are plenty of opportunities for new teachers.
 You can gain experience by adding a teaching practicum to your online TEFL certification, tutoring English online with a marketplace, or volunteering through a program like the English Opens Doors volunteer program in Chile.
 Many other countries also provide opportunities for volunteers.